ppy/osu-wiki/wiki/Tournaments/KEL/4/en.md

 ### Bracket stage procedure

 1. Brackets RO32 and RO16 are single elimination.
-2. Brackets QF, Finals, SF and GF are double elimination.
+2. Brackets QF, SF, Finals and GF are double elimination.
 3. No warmup maps are allowed.
 4. No restrictions for picks or bans.
 5. No Fail is enforced on all maps.